Or "WADA and LNDD/AFLD v Landis: evolution of the species"

 At WADAwatch, the above sequence alone appears to be proof of a perfectly French direct violation of the plain language found in CODE Article 15.4.
 Under the French tricolor flag, its various sport–doping agencies are not doing something that they are privileged to do, by attainment of a WADA accreditation.
 So we are told.
 The two cycling cases from 2006, one of which ending nearly a year ago, a second to be determined before the June bugs fly.
 In some fashion, most rational beings resist being satisfied that the outcome will offer true punishment where previously, under new young strong WADA, punishment has been taboo.

-why the AFLD département des analyses (or LNDD), has never faced the public wrath of WADA.
+It is not within our earthly powers, to understand why the AFLD département des analyses (or LNDD), has never faced the public wrath of WADA.
 Even the WADA Independent Observers' Report from the LNDD (if you need to LAUGH, this French-language report, with ascerbic and sarcastic commentary from the UCI, will roll you off your desk), covering the Tour de France 2003, was inclined to chastise the laboratory for several lax comportments.
 One wonders how often a year WADA calls up LNDD Directeur Jacques de Ceaurriz, to demand 'what did y'all do this time?', especially after LNDD single–handedly went 'on strike' after the 2007 Tour, and forgot to finish their contracted assignments in the Iban Mayo case last year.

-As the Floyd Landis case forces an in–depth examination as to the continuing efforts by the respected international staff members of WADA to create a just system, so too does LNDD's symptoms in the face of their interactions with global sporting justice, afford us
+As the Floyd Landis case forces an in–depth examination as to the continuing efforts by the respected international staff members of WADA to create a just system, so too does LNDD's symptoms in the face of their interactions with global sporting justice, afford us a longitudinal examination, or introspective, into WADA's relationships with its family of laboratories.

 The very nature of the LNDD l'échapée belle indicates that one of three (minimum) scenarios is an actuality of our times: